Professor-G/pyBIA/docs/source/Examples.rst

 	model.smote_sampling = 1
 	model.create(overwrite_training=True)

 This will increase our 20 lense samples to 500, to match the size of the other class.
 Note that the ``overwrite_training`` parameter has been set to ``True``, which will replace the ``positive_class`` and ``negative_class`` class attributes with the data as it was right before the model training.
-This allows you to visualize the the final training data, applicable when applying data augmentation techniques.
+This allows you to visualize the the final training data, applicable when applying data augmentation techniques; although as SMOTE sampling is applied inside the model functions, setting `overwrite_training`` to True with only SMOTE enabled will not actually update the training set.

-With ``overwrite_training`` enabled, once training is complete the ``positive_class`` attribute be assigned to be the oversampled images as synthesized by the SMOTE algorithm, which can be visualized as such:
+With ``overwrite_training`` enabled, once training is complete the ``positive_class`` attribute be assigned to be the oversampled images as synthesized by non-SMOTE data augmentation, which could be visualized with:

 .. code-block:: python